-This feature allows you to copy NVRAM content of secure boot variables to files in a root folder on a file system device.
+This feature allows the user to copy NVRAM content of secure boot variables to files in a root folder on a file system device.
+The options are Yes and No.

-► Enroll EFI Image
+► Enroll Efi Image

 This feature allows the image to run in the secure boot mode.
 Enroll SHA256 Hash certificate of a PE image into the Authorized Signature Database (DB).